MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 5. In the purchase order tab, enter or select a vendor ID for the new vendor object in the tree view.

 6. Use the Organize button to move line items from other pending purchase orders to the new purchase order.
 You can also move items using the vendor or the item tab.
-For more information about the Organize button, see *Modifying a purchase order in the tree view* on page 153.
+For more information about the Organize button, see [Modifying a purchase order in the tree view](#modifying-a-purchase-order-in-the-tree-view).

 ### Modifying a purchase order in the tree view